tracel-ai/burn/README.md

 [2]: https://github.com/burn-rs/burn/tree/main/burn-tch
 [3]: https://github.com/burn-rs/burn/tree/main/burn-wgpu

-## Pre-trained Models

-We keep an updated and curated list of models and examples built with Burn, see the [burn-rs/models](https://github.com/burn-rs/models) repository for more details.

 ## Support for `no_std`

 Burn, including its `burn-ndarray` backend, can work in a `no_std` environment, provided `alloc` is